Close×

 • AlterGO Sports Challenge

-• 1976 Olympics: Rowing – Women's rowing competitions made their Olympic debut at the 1976 Games.
+• 1976 Olympics: Rowing – Women’s rowing events made their Olympic debut at the 1976 Games.
 Guylaine Bernier, OLY

-• 2005 FINA World Championships: Diving + Swimming Competitions
+• 2005 FINA World Championships: Diving and Swimming Competitions

-• Grand Prix cycling races and World Cycling Championships (Tour de l'île, children's tour, night tour, cycling festival)
+• Major cycling races and the World Cycling Championships (Tour de l’île, Children’s Tour, Night Tour, Bike Festival)

-The Montreal Sports Council undertakes to provide the iconography and release the rights necessary for the reproduction of the images.
+The Montreal Sports Council is committed to providing the images and granting the necessary rights for their reproduction.

 We are seeking artistic proposals that clearly identify the people or symbols depicted, while allowing for considerable stylistic freedom (e.g., simplified forms, stylization, illustration, or a cartoon-style approach), with no requirement for realism.